BMRobbins/Cart-Checkout/README.md

 ## This is an example of creating a cart checkout system using React and Redux

-In this project I used Redux to keep track of state managment for the cart and action banners.
-The user can add / remove items from the menu page or within the cart itself.
-Once a user removes all of one type of item the item is dynamically removed from the cart and the total.
-Confirming the order clears the state and shows a success banner for 10 seconds.
+          The cart checkout project is an example react app that shows how to use Redux for state management across large webpages.
+Redux is a state management system that is used to store and retrieve data and reduce the need for passing event handlers and data up/down the react component tree.
+In this project, I used Redux to store menu items for a fake burger shop.
+The user can add as many items as they want and the cart and cart object counter will be updated in real time.
+The user can add items on the menu items page and then checkout by clicking on the cart icon at the upper right-hand side of the navigation bar.
+Once the cart is open a user may reduce/increase the number of a specific items in the cart.
+If any item reaches zero it is removed from the cart menu.
+All items on checkout cart and menu page stay up to date with each other.
+While the user is in the checkout cart they have two options, to either hit the cancel button which exits the cart and keeps the state of the menu items or they can hit the confirm button and the cart is closed and the cart state is reset to the initial state.
+Confirming the order will also display a banner for ten seconds that states that the user has successfully placed an order.
+I used react to store all state in this project including storing/updating the cart items, resetting the cart items, showing the cart and success banner.
+It should be noted that it may be better to maximize the embedded editor to have a better view of the working project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).